 If you find yourself in a power struggle with an elder who refuses to be “bossed around,” a little well-intended trickery can come in handy.
 See if you can get a close friend to call and extend an invitation out to lunch or some other gathering that requires a bit of primping.
 A reason to get cleaned up for someone besides family can sometimes do the trick.
 Bribery may seem childish, but the promise of a special treat, such as dinner at their favorite restaurant on their weekly bath day, can also be a powerful motivator.

-Use the Right Bath Aids and Products to Maximize Comfort
+Use the Right Bathing Aids and Products to Maximize Comfort

 Be gentle when pointing out body odor or soiled clothing.
 In some cases, a senior simply may not notice and is likely to be embarrassed once it’s brought to their attention.
 If indifference is the issue, keep in mind that too much nagging is still counterproductive.
 Caregivers are often beyond frustrated by their loved ones’ apathy regarding their own appearance, but try not to let it show.

 While it may not be successful for everyone, positive reinforcement can be helpful.
-On the rare occasions that you can get them to take a cat bath or put on a fresh shirt, lay on the compliments.
+On the rare occasions that you can get an older adult to take a cat bath or put on a fresh shirt, lay on the compliments.
 Tell them how good they smell and how polished they look.
 Most elders love getting attention.
-Again, it may seem elementary, but rewarding their behavior is very important.
+Again, it may seem elementary, but rewarding their behavior—even minor wins—is very important.

-Dementia care is unlike any other kind of caregiving, and beyond that, it is unique to each family.
+Dementia care is unlike any other kind of caregiving.
+Beyond that, it is unique to each family.
 Some patients merely require reminders and prompting when it comes to bathing and dressing, but others may become agitated or combative at the mere mention of a shower.
-Furthermore, one never knows when a new behavior or fear may develop or go away.
-The key is to proceed slowly and gently and schedule difficult tasks at the time of day when your loved one is most cooperative.
+Furthermore, one never knows when a new behavior or fear may develop or disappear.
+When it comes to getting dementia patients to shower, proceed slowly and gently.
+I also recommend scheduling difficult tasks like bathing at the time of day when they are most cooperative.

 Don’t insist on a full shower/bath and outfit change all at once.
 Breaking a task down into smaller pieces over a longer period can make it easier on both of you.
 Begin with just asking to wipe off your loved one’s face.
 If they are receptive, gradually move to cleaning their under arms and other parts of the body, all while talking to them and telling them what you are doing as you go.
 Be soothing.
 If they fight it or say stop, then stop.
 You can always try again later.
 These little victories can function as a stopgap between full baths or showers.

-While hiring a professional to come in and help my mother-in-law bathe wasn’t totally successful, for many families, these bathing visits are a blessing.
+While hiring a personal care aide to help my mother-in-law bathe wasn’t totally successful, these bathing visits are a blessing for many families.
 Most seniors are wholly opposed to the idea at first, but for some, having a stranger assist them is less embarrassing than having a son or daughter do it.
 Furthermore, in-home caregivers are trained to help people of all physical and cognitive abilities.
 They know how to knock a shower or bath out quickly, thoroughly and respectfully, all while taking a client’s comfort into consideration.
-It’s true that some home care companies are better than others about consistently sending the same aides, which is why it is important to do your research before hiring.
+It’s true that some home care companies are better than others about consistently sending the same bath aides, which is why it is important to do your research before hiring.

 Consider Long-Term Care Options

-Eventually my mother-in-law’s condition worsened, and she began forgetting about other care needs in addition to bathing.
-The family saw to her care as best as we could, but the truth was that she could no longer live independently.
-We were fortunate to find an opening at a nearby nursing home, and she adapted very well.
-My mother-in-law grew comfortable with the staff and her new routine and bathing was never a problem again.
+Eventually, my mother-in-law’s condition worsened and she began forgetting about her other care needs in addition to bathing.
+My family saw to her care as best as we could, but the truth was that she could no longer live independently.
+We were fortunate to find an opening at a nearby nursing home where she settled in very well.
+My mother-in-law grew comfortable with the staff and her new routine.
+Surprisingly, bathing was never a problem again.

-At some point, many caregivers must face the fact that their loved one is not going to regain their physical or mental abilities.
-It may become dangerous for them to continue living independently, or it may be unrealistic to think that one or even two people can meet their increasing care needs.
-Placement in an assisted living facility, memory care unit or nursing home is a difficult move to make, but many seniors thrive in these environments.
+At some point, many caregivers must face the fact that their loved ones are not going to regain their physical or mental abilities.
+It may become dangerous for them to continue living independently, or it may be unrealistic to think that one or even two people can meet their increasing need for hands-on care and supervision.
+Placement in an assisted living facility, memory care unit or nursing home is a difficult choice to make, but many seniors thrive in these environments.
 Just as a loved one may be more compliant with their doctor or a professional caregiver compared to a family member, staff at a senior living facility may be more successful when it comes to encouraging proper hygiene, getting them to eat, administering medications without hassle, etc.

 The hygiene issue is one of many instances in caregiving where compromise is essential.
-The thing to remember about cleanliness is that you may have to lower your standards.
-It’s a difficult and undesirable adjustment, especially if you and your loved one live together.
+The thing to remember about cleanliness is that you might have to lower your standards.
+Undoubtedly, it is a difficult and undesirable adjustment, especially if you and your loved one live together.

 Caregiving and aging are not glamorous, and there are some changes, such as incontinence, that both parties must simply learn to deal with as best as they can.
 Do not expect or insist on a pristine appearance.
-It’s often not realistic and will only lead to more frustration and tension between you.
-It can be embarrassing to take a loved one to a doctor’s appointment or on an outing looking disheveled and smelling dirty, but do your best to encourage and help your loved one look nice and stay clean.
+It’s often unrealistic and will only lead to more frustration and tension between you.
+Taking a loved one to a doctor’s appointment or on an outing looking disheveled and smelling dirty is embarrassing, but do your best to encourage and help your loved one look nice and stay clean.
 If your current approach isn’t working, then it’s time to consider trying something new.